Deploying OpenVPN Service

 Revoke Client Credentials

-If you need to revoke a client’s credentials, execute the following command.
-After revocation, you may need to restart the OpenVPN service:
+To revoke a client’s credentials, run the following command.
+You may need to restart the OpenVPN service afterward:

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-revoke myname

-Now you can execute the following command to start the OpenVPN service in the foreground.
-You can directly see the client connection logs and troubleshoot errors:
+You can now start the OpenVPN service in the foreground to view client connection logs and troubleshoot errors:

 docker run -it --rm --name openvpn-server --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn run